davidvonthenen/graph-rag-guide/OSS_Community_Version.md

 Large language models freeze at their last training cut-off. **Managed Content Pipelines (MCP)**—news feeds, regulatory bulletins, live sensor logs, you name it—fill that gap.
 They pour *new* events into short-term memory minutes after they happen.
 From there:

-1. **Immediate recall.** Users can question the fresh data right away.
+1. **Immediate recall.** Users can review the fresh data right away.
 2. **Scoring starts.** Every cache hit or explicit "yes, that's correct" bumps the item's `confidence_score`.
 3. **Automatic promotion.** Once `confidence_score ≥ PROMOTE_THRESHOLD`, the `short_to_long_transfer.py` job copies the sub-graph into long-term memory and marks it `promoted:true`.